Jaskaran98380/React/react.md

 ```

 ### Handling Events in React
 React events are handled in a similar way to DOM events, but with some differences.
 In React, we attach an event handler (a function) to an element.
-This function runs when the eventt occurs.
+This function runs when the event occurs.

 Events are actions or occurrences that happen in the browser, such as clicks, key presses, or mouse movements.